phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 [Multiboot]: https://wiki.osdev.org/Multiboot
 [GNU GRUB]: https://en.wikipedia.org/wiki/GNU_GRUB

 To make a kernel Multiboot compliant, one just needs to insert a so-called [Multiboot header] at the beginning of the kernel file.
 This makes it very easy to boot an OS in GRUB.
-However, GRUB and the the Multiboot standard have some problems too:
+However, GRUB and the Multiboot standard have some problems too:

 [Multiboot header]: https://www.gnu.org/software/grub/manual/multiboot/multiboot.html#OS-image-format